MatthewCushing/eclypses-rest-api/README.md

 ### Create your project

- 1. Using Github Desktop, initialize your project as a git repository in a new project directory called: eclypses-rest-api
+ 1. Using Github Desktop, initialize your project as a git repository in a new project directory called `eclypses-rest-api`

  1. Use the terminal (iTerm) to navigate to your project directory
     <details>